norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 13. #### Create the ECS Cluster and initial Task Definition Setting up the initial runtime is a little bit of a juggling act; You first create your ECS Cluster, Task Definition, and ECS Service with the Service _linked_ to the Code Deploy (but not exactly managed by it yet).
 The idea is to manually stand up the service and get it to a "healthy" state, and _then_ have CodeDeploy take over.
-	1. **Create a new cluster* with defaults, named something logical like `bash-dog`.
-Let this chug, don't touch anything until the cluster is up and running.
+	1. We **create a new cluster** from the ECS home page.
+Name the cluster something logical like `bash-dog`, leave all the defaults.
+This will take a minute, just leave it and wait until it is ready (clicking ahead will break things).
+	2. Next we
 Once up, we need a base task definition for the service we are about to create.
 - Click on _Task definitions_, _Create a new task definition (with JSON)_.
 Paste the guts of your `taskdef.json` file and save.
 Back to the `bash-dog` cluster page, time to create a service.